asyml/forte/README.md

 ## Quick Start Guide
-Here we provide an example for user to get started with Forte easier.
-Consider a case we want to tag tokens' POS and extract entities from the sentence.
-We can write two processors for the two separate tasks.
+Writing NLP pipelines with Forte is easy.
+The following example creates a simple pipeline that analyzes the sentences, tokens, and named entities from a piece of text.

 First, we imports all required libraries.
 ```python